HWS News

 Finally, counseling services at HWS are free, which is unique in higher education.

-You’ve been counseling students at HWS almost eight years now.
+You’ve been counseling students at HWS for almost eight years now.
 What are some of the programs you’re most proud of?

 At the start of my first year on campus, I founded the HWS Sister Circle group for women students of color.
 The counseling center has since replicated that model and offered a myriad of support groups for all students including the First Year Support Group and the Self Care Support Group.
 The counseling support groups are facilitated by my amazing peers who are well studied in mindfulness, multicultural concerns, and anxiety management.

-The Counseling Center has also begun training students and staff across campus in “QPR” a leading suicide prevention program.
+The Counseling Center has also begun training students and staff across campus in “QPR,” a leading suicide prevention program.
 In addition to providing the campus with suicide prevention training, our staff have worked with campus partners to usher in JED campus recommendations and wellbeing initiatives like 24/7 counseling availability for students, multicultural counseling options and an upcoming campuswide mental health first-aid training.

 What are some of the most important areas of focus for you this academic year?